Updated on November 5, 2024

 How Long Does Cocaine Stay in Your Urine?

-Cocaine and its metabolites usually show in a blood test for up to two days after the last use.
+• Blood: Cocaine and its metabolites usually show in a blood test for up to 2 days after the last use.

-Hair testing can demonstrate cocaine abuse from months up to years after the last use, depending on the factors listed above.
+• Hair: Hair testing can demonstrate cocaine abuse from months up to years after the last use.

-A saliva test will show traces of cocaine for up to two days following the last use.
+• Saliva: A saliva test will show traces of cocaine for up to 2 days following the last use.

 How Long Does Cocaine Stay in Your System